WP-API/WP-API/docs/routes/routes.md

 	GET /posts/<id>/meta

 Requires [authentication](http://wp-api.org/guides/authentication.html)

+WordPress metadata follows some special rules for access:

+* Metadata is only available to authenticated clients, as the fields are "raw" values from the database.
+The API cannot ensure that it's not leaking private data (we're working on changing WordPress to support this).

+* "Complex" metadata is not available from the API.
+Only simple values (such as numbers, strings and booleans) are available via the meta endpoints.
+Complex values such as arrays and objects do not have a lossless (one-to-one) representation in JSON.
+Exposing the serialized value could leak internal implementation details and pose a security risk.

+* "Protected" metadata is not available from the API.
+This includes any metadata with a key prefixed with `_`, as well as any meta marked as protected by plugins.
+Protected meta is used to store internal data by many plugins, and cannot be exposed to external clients.

 ### Response
 The response is a Meta entity containing all the post_meta for the specified Post if available.